rswamidasan/Data_Science_GCD/CodeBook.md

 The tidy data set as a result of these operations has 360 observations on 56 variables, of which 3 are fixed variables and 53 are measured variables.
 The new fixed variable is named Device.
 It has 2 values - Acc and Gyro.
 The data set is grouped by Activity, Subject and Device, with summarized measurements for each Activity and each Subject.

 The new measured variable names reflect the fact that Acc and Gyro variables have been merged into one (with the values split across 2 rows).
-The strings ìAccî and ìGyroî have been stripped out, giving  shorter, tidier names.
+The strings ‚ÄúAcc‚Äù and ‚ÄúGyro‚Äù have been stripped out, giving  shorter, tidier names.

 An analysis script in R code was developed to perform the operations described in this section.
-The script writes the tidy data set to a disk file in the working directory named ìtidy_data.txtî.
+The script writes the tidy data set to a disk file in the working directory named ‚Äútidy_data.txt‚Äù.
 Instructions on running the script are given in the README file accompanying this Code Book [6].